microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

 **Schema explanation**

-- [**deployment**](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/deployment-jobs?view=azure-devops) - a deployment is a special type of job focused on deploying apps to your environments allowing you to track deployments to specific environments.
+- [**deployment**](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/deployment-jobs?view=azure-devops) - a deployment is a special type of job focused on deploying apps to your environments allowing you to track deployments more granularly.
-- [**environment**](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops) - the name of the environment we wish to deploy to. <u>Note that if you provide an environment name for an environment that you have not explicitly created one will be automatically created without associated resources</u>, which is what we want in this case.
+- [**environment**](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops) - the name of the environment we wish to deploy to. <u>Note that if you provide an environment name for an environment that you have not explicitly created yet one will be automatically created without associated resources</u>, which is what we want in this case.
 - **strategy** - at the time of writing only the runOnce strategy is available, this step will run the deployment exactly one time.
 - **deploy** - the entry point to our deployment steps.